guidoman/guidoman.github.io/_posts/2021-01-29-java-opencv-compile-with-sift-surf.markdown

 Note that, if you have a working __Python__ installation, the build process described below will also build the OpenCV Python library.
 It will be installed into path `lib/python3.x/site-packages/cv2` of the `dist` directory.
 However, in this post I will not describe how to install and use it.

 ## Prerequisites
-To perform all the step of this tutorial, you will need the following:
+To perform all the steps of this tutorial, you will need the following:
 - A C/C++ compiler
 - [cmake](https://cmake.org)
 - The Java JDK